 Courses are led by an instructor who will guide you through the topic.
 They will offer feedback on your work and are available to answer your questions.
-In addition to sharing your situation and questions with the instructor, you will also have the opportunity to interact with other students who may have similar backgrounds to you or very different backgrounds from you.
+In addition to sharing your situation and questions with the instructor, you will also have the opportunity to interact with other students who may have similar or very different backgrounds to your own.
 While participating in our courses you will develop a network of museum professionals.